salesforceidentity/login-widget-example/README.md

 Pre-requisites
 --------------
 You'll need an org that has a Community setup and active.
-Ideally you should have following the Salesforce External Identity Implementation Guide to set up this org or you have completed the [Identity for Customers](https://trailhead.salesforce.com/module/identity_external)
+Ideally you should have following the Salesforce External Identity Implementation Guide to set up this org or you have completed the [Identity for Customers](https://trailhead.salesforce.com/module/identity_external) Trailhead module.

 Steps to deploy
 ---------------